Special coverage: November 2024 general election in Vallejo and Benicia

 Vallejo mayoral candidates Pippin Dew, Andrea Sorce, Dwight Monroe Jr. and Ravi Shankar.

 Vallejo’s mayor is elected to a four-year term by a plurality of city voters.
-The mayor’s responsibilities are not as extensive as in other cities with strong mayor systems.
+It has a "weak mayor" system, meaning the mayor’s responsibilities are not as extensive in other cities that have strong mayor systems.
 The mayor runs the City Council meetings and is a voting member of the council who represents the entire city.

 Meet the four candidates running for Vallejo mayor